caiorgarcez/TestGit/README.md

 `$ git commit -m "write here the commit" myfirstfile.md`

-Now you can publish on Github by:
+Now you can publish on Github by running:

 `$ git push -u origin master`